-A key function of how well a marketing ops team works is proper management.
-So, in the next section, we're going to talk about marketing ops management and what it entails.
+An essential function of how well a marketing ops team works is proper management.

 Marketing Operations Management

-Marketing operations defines the process of strategizing and optimizing, while marketing ops management defines how that happens.
+As a point of reference, marketing operations is the process of strategizing and optimizing, while marketing ops management defines how that strategizing and optimizing will happen.

 Marketing Operations Strategy

-Marketing operations team members need to have an expansive skillset.
-Some of the common roles within this department or team are email operations, systems analysis, customer data and marketing, user operations, and lead rotation.
+Marketing ops team members need to have an expansive skillset.
+Some of the typical activities this department deals with are email operations, systems analysis, customer data and marketing, user operations, and lead rotation.

 All of these roles come together to align the process and platforms needed to carry out marketing tasks for the greater marketing team.

-When thinking about a marketing ops strategy, think about the problems the marketing ops team needs to solve.
-For instance, it's common for marketing operations strategies to solve the needs of customers, stakeholders, and the employees of your company.
+When thinking about a marketing ops strategy, consider the problems the marketing ops team needs to solve, taking into account the needs of customers, stakeholders, and the employees of your company.